- Modeling of Organic Reaction Mechanisms

 Date: 4/24/2015 Time: 10:30 AM - 11:30 AM

-Abstract: Organic semiconductors are a highly tunable class of optically active materials that are promising as next-generation photovoltaics.
-Design of these materials for efficient solar energy conversion relies on building physical intuition that connects chemistry and solid-state morphology to their functional properties.
-Here, I will present recent computational studies, based on first-principles many-body perturbation theory, aimed at understanding the spectroscopic properties of select organic crystalline semiconductors, and improving these properties for enhanced photovoltaic performance.
+Abstract: Organic semiconductors are a highly tunable class of optically active materials that are promising as components in next-generation electronics and optoelectronics; in particular, organic, hybrid, and dye-sensitized solar cells; organic light-emitting diodes (LEDs); thin film transistors; and sensors.
+Design of these materials relies on building the physical intuition that connects chemistry and solid-state morphology to their functional properties.
+Here, I will present recent computational studies, based on first-principles density functional theory and many-body perturbation theory, aimed at understanding and tuning the spectroscopic properties of select organic crystalline semiconductors.
 For both gas-phase molecules and condensed-phase crystals, our quantitative calculations agree well with transport gaps extracted from photoemission spectroscopy and conductance measurements, as well as with measured polarization-dependent optical absorption spectra.
-Introducing a new analysis of the electron-hole correlation function, we elucidate the nature of low‐lying solid-state singlet and triplet optical excitations (excitons).
-We demonstrate significant exciton binding energies and charge-transfer character in these systems, providing new insight into the complexities of excitonic effects within organic crystals.
+Introducing a new analysis of the electron-hole correlation function, we elucidate the nature of low-lying solid-state singlet and triplet optical excitations (excitons).
 Collectively, this work reveals new ways in which the nature of the exciton can be controlled through solid-state morphology or change of conjugation length, enabling the deliberate design of novel functional organic materials.
+Lastly, I will briefly describe how I plan to extend these techniques to study charge-transfer at polymer-metal interfaces.

 Topic: Resonant Soft X-ray Scattering for Soft Materials